TouchNetix/axutils/README.md

 | 19      | Silicon Revision        | Revision of the silicon                               |
 | 20-23   | Firmware CRC            | CRC of the firmware                                   |

 The remaining content is the payload that needs to be chunked up before sending to the aXiom bootloader.
-All of the bytes specified below are located immediatly after the meta data section (i.e. add 16 bytes to all the offsets specified).
+All of the bytes specified below are located immediately after the meta data section (i.e. add 16 bytes to all the offsets specified).

 | Byte(s)  | Description   | Notes                                         |
 | :---:    | :----         | :---                                          |